zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_release_android.md

 - Online education: The teacher shares a currently playing video with the students during an online class.
 - Live sports: The host shares the live sports with the audience during his/her live interactive streaming.
 - Pseudo live interactive streaming: Share or publish the video recorded by the host in advance to the audience.

+## v1.1.4

+v1.1.4 was released on August 19, 2020.

+Improvements and fixed issues are as follows:
+- Reduced the performance loss of the device during playback.
+- Reduced the size of the MediaPlayer Kit package.
+- Fixed occasional crashes and application unresponsiveness issues.

 ## v1.1.2